10 Smart Ideas to Stretch Your Holiday Budget

 4. Get rewarded.

 If you’re making holiday purchases using a credit card, pick one that lets you earn cash rewards or points for the purchases you’re making.
 Learn how to earn more cash back on the things you buy most with the NEA Cash Rewards Card.
 You’ll earn 1% cash back everywhere, every time, 2% cash back at grocery stores and wholesale clubs and 3% cash back on gas, up to $2,500 in grocery/wholesale club/gas quarterly spend.
-And there’s a special incentive for new account holders: You can qualify for a cash rewards bonus by using your new Cash Rewards credit card to make at least $500 in purchases (excluding any transaction fees, returns and adjustments) that post within 90 days of your account’s open date.
+And, if you click on the link above, there's a special incentive for new account holders: You can qualify for a cash rewards bonus by using your new Cash Rewards credit card to make at least $500 in purchases (excluding any transaction fees, returns and adjustments) that post within 90 days of your account’s open date.

 5. Stock your wallet with big bills.